 During the year 2012, the Court was informed that it had not been assessing and remitting the proper amount of special court costs to the Public Defender for the Indigent Defender Fund during the period from August 2007 to February 2011.
 In 2012 the Court obtained an opinion from the Attorney General, Opinion 11-0243, regarding the additional funds that are due to the Indigent Defender Fund who advised there will not be any additional fees paid for the prior periods due to La.
 Const. art.
 VII, Section 14.
 The Louisiana Public Defender Board appealed the Attorney General's opinion.
 In December 2012, the Attorney General recalled the original decision, Opinion 11-0243, and issued Opinion 11-0243A, which states that the proposed transfer of funds for the additional fees to the district indigent defender fund would not violate La.
 Const. art.
 VII, Section 14.
-Due to the revised Attorney General opinion, the Court will pay the Indigent Defender Board the money owed in the amount of, \$15,000, which is included in Accounts Payable on the Government Funds Balance Sheet/Statement of Net Position on page 9 of the financial statements for the year ended April 30, 2013.
+Due to the revised Attorney General opinion, the Court will pay the Indigent Defender Board the money owed in the amount of \$15,000.
+The amount owed was paid during the year ending April 30, 2014.